Why Does Writing Matters for Product Designers

-Articulating the decision-making process behind product design is as important as a visual portfolio
+Articulating the decision-making process behind your design portfolio

 Thanks for reading.